Latest News Release -

 About American Pacific Mining Corp.

-American Pacific Mining Corp. is a precious and base metals explorer, and developer focused on opportunities in the Western United States.
-The Company has two flagship assets: the Palmer Project, a Volcanogenic Massive Sulphide-Sulphate (VMS) project in Alaska and the Madison Project, a past-producing copper-gold project in Montana.
+American Pacific Mining Corp. is a precious and base metals explorer and developer focused on opportunities in the Western United States.
+The Company has two flagship assets: 100%-owned Palmer Project, a Volcanic Massive Sulphide-Sulphate (VMS) project in Alaska, and the 100%-owned Madison Project, a past-producing copper-gold project in Montana.
 For the Madison transaction, American Pacific was selected as a finalist in both 2021 and 2022 for 'Deal of the Year' at the S&P Global Platts Metals Awards, an annual program that recognizes exemplary accomplishments in 16 performance categories.
+Also, in American Pacific's asset portfolio are three high-grade, precious metals projects located in key mining districts of Nevada, USA: the Ziggurat Gold project, the Gooseberry Silver-Gold project; and the Tuscarora Gold-Silver project.
+The Company's mission is to grow by the drill bit and by acquisition.

 On behalf of the American Pacific Mining Corp Board of Directors: